coderefinery/git-collaborative/content/distributed.md

 A remote is tracked repository. `remote` is a Git keyword as in `git remote`.
 We can use the URL of a tracked repository directly instead of aliases like `origin` or `upstream`.

-Here we pull from the central repo and push to our fork (replace with the repository you forked if needed):
+Here we pull from the central repo and push to our fork:

 ```console
 $ git checkout master